-(A) Unless otherwise directed by the board, the chair may
+- (A) Unless otherwise directed by the board, the chair may appoint a hearing officer or a subcommittee of the board to hear any appeal or petition before the board, or any portion thereof.
 A subcommittee of the board shall be known as a "hearing panel."

-(Amended, effective January 2, 1996.)

-- (B) Parties shall be given due notice of the chair's intention to appoint a hearing officer or panel and shall have reasonable opportunity to object to the appointment within a stated time.
+(Amended, effective January 2, 1996.) - (B) Parties shall be given due notice of the chair's intention to appoint a hearing officer or panel and shall have reasonable opportunity to object to the appointment within a stated time.
 If a party raises an objection, the board shall review the chair's decision to determine whether, by reason of complexity, necessity to judge the credibility of witnesses, or other appropriate reasons, the matter should be heard by the full board.
 The decision of the board shall be final.
 The hearing officer or panel shall be a member or members of the board including alternates.
 If it appears that any issue should be heard by the full board by reason of complexity, necessity to judge the credibility of witnesses, or other appropriate reasons, the hearing officer or panel may decline to hear that issue, in which event the matter shall be referred for hearing to the board. - (C) Rules governing proceedings before the hearing officer or panel shall be the same as those which pertain to hearings before the board.
 The hearing officer or panel shall hold such prehearing conferences and issue such notices and orders as may be necessary for the orderly and expeditious conduct of hearings. - (D) The hearing officer or panel shall prepare and transmit to the board and all parties of record recommended findings of fact and conclusions of law.
 A record of proceedings shall be prepared and made available to all board members for their review.
 The board's final findings and conclusions shall be based on the record.
 Prior to final decision by the board, parties shall be given an opportunity to request oral argument and to present a memorandum objecting to the recommendations of the panel or officer.
 Any such request for oral argument or memorandum must be filed within 15 days from the date of service for the proposed findings and conclusions, unless a longer period is provided by the board.
-See 10 V.S.A. § 6027(g).

-(E) Upon its review of the record and the hearing officer's or panel's recommendations, the board shall determine whether the record is complete and whether the hearing should be adjourned.
+See 10 V.S.A. § 6027(g). - (E) Upon its review of the record and the hearing officer's or panel's recommendations, the board shall determine whether the record is complete and whether the hearing should be adjourned.
 In the case of an appeal, unless otherwise agreed to by the parties, the board shall make a final decision within 20 days after the completion of deliberations by the board.